alarmfox/uav/README.md

 # linux-av: A malware detection program for Linux

-**WARNING**: this project is not production ready.
+> [!WARNING]
+> `shadowfax` is an early development project.

-A basic malware scanner written in Rust for Linux desktop users.
+A basic malware scanner Linux desktop users.

 ## Features